IulianaPopescu97/websysproject/README.md

 # Strategy Game on Web (SAW)
 Web System Development project repository.
- > MarvelHeroJam  is a (micro-)service-oriented strategy game that is using the data about the characters provided by Marvel Comics API and Star Trek API.
+ > MarvelHeroJam  is a (micro-)service-oriented strategy game that is using the data about the characters provided by Marvel Comics API.

 ## Built With
+- Angular
+- Firebase
 - PrimeNg
 - Font Awesome
 - Angular Material